Shadowtech1234/Lifesteal-mod/README.md

-hi, this is a addon for my friend to get on his xbox, it will be taken down shortly! credit to the person who created it, becuase i forcked it and changed code
+hi, this is a addon for my friend to get on his xbox, it will be taken down shortly and credit to the person who created it!
 OG creator: UnitX
 https://www.mcbedrock.com/community/minecraft-addons/mcpe-bedrock-lifesteal-bedrock/#google_vignette